top of page

 Shelley Dunster (backing vocals)

-I grew up with a musical family, and have had a keen interest in music since taking up the keyboard and cornet at age seven.
-I have taken part in many musical performances in choirs and singing groups over the years.
-I was thrilled to be asked to sing and record with the Phoenix River Band in November 2014.
+Shelley grew up in a musical family and has had a keen interest in music since taking up the keyboard and cornet at age seven; since then taking part in many musical performances in choirs and singing groups over the years.
+Shelley was thrilled to be asked to sing and record with the Phoenix River Band in November 2014.

 Tim Martin (bass guitar)